Creating a Path to a New Confederation

 At FPG, we assess our work with our clients to ensure each project can go beyond symbolic and put in place substantive ‘goalposts’ to make room for system and systemic change.
 And we do this with spirit.
 What does it mean and look like when we say everything we do, we do it with the […]

-Why BIPOC should never be used.
-A short story by Guy Freedman
+Why BIPOC should never be used

 Sometimes taking the long way is the best way to get to your destination.
 Taking a short cut, using an abbreviation or in this case a jumbled bunch of letters known better as an acronym can be confusing and even get you lost.
 This short story is a long way to tell you why BIPOC […]